meidanis-lab/rank-indel/simulation/README.md

 ## Running the pipelines
-The pipeline for the rank distance can be easily run as follows:
+The pipeline for the rank distance can be run as follows:
 ```bash
 make rank_tree
 make rankindl_tree
 ```
-The DCJ pipeline, on the other hand, relies on Python 2 in an intermediate step.
+The DCJ pipeline relies on Python 2 in an intermediate step.
 In addition, one must have a working installation of Gurobi 9.5.1.
 The steps must be the following:
 ```bash